Pyrdacor/freeserf.net/README.md

 Note: For now you need the english DOS data file 'SPAE.PA' to run the game.
 It is not included in the zip file.

+You have to install .NET Framework 4.6.1 to run the game.
+You can download directly from Microsoft.
+Here is the link: https://www.microsoft.com/download/details.aspx?id=49982.

 ## Current State